danfromdursley-spec/danfromdursley-spec/README.md

 - Battery stress / ageing insights for **real duty-cycles**, not lab fairy-tales
 - Simple, explainable metrics you can screenshot straight into a slide
 - Built on public **NASA battery RW series** + synthetic stress scenarios

-- Designed for:
+Designed for:

-  - Installers & OEMs wanting **evidence for customers and insurers**
+- **Installers & OEMs** wanting evidence for customers and insurers
-  - Councils & funders wanting **risk-aware deployment plans**
+- **Councils & funders** wanting **risk-aware deployment plans**

+---

 ### 2) Revenue Floor — reality-checked plans

-Evidence packs for finance, grants, and board conversations.
+Evidence packs for grant, finance, and board conversations.

-- Realistic revenue plans: **capacity-capped and assumption-audited**
+- Realistic revenue plans: **capacity-capped, assumption-audited**
-- Answers “**what does this actually look like in cash & risk?**” rather than hockey-sticks
+- Answers “**What does this actually look like in cash & risk?**” rather than hockey-sticks
-- Tuned for:
+- Tuned for
-  - Grant applications (clear linkage from assumptions → outputs)
+  - grant applications (clear linkage from assumptions → outputs)
-  - Investor decks & council briefings (stress-test scenarios, not just one line)
+  - explorer decks & council briefings (stress-test scenarios, not just one line)

+---

 ### 3) Signal Compression / Stress-Testing — noisy data as an asset

 For any time-series where noise is part of the story (markets, sensors, operations).

 - Tools for **noisy, correlated time-series** (markets, sensors, operational data)
-- Physics-inspired view: **“noise as a resource”** — test what survives turbulence
+- Physics-inspired **“noise as a resource”** view — test what survives turbulence
 - Focus on explainable knobs:
-  - correlation length
+  - correlation / length
   - variance / volatility
   - duty-cycle / stress history

 ---

 ## Why offline-first

-Most of my users don’t live in perfect cloud-SaaS land.
+Most of the rooms that matter don’t live in perfect cloud-SaaS land.

 - Works in **low-connectivity environments** (site visits, workshops, council rooms)
 - Fast demos: **click → run → export** (no login, no setup)
 - “Show your working” by default — inputs, assumptions, and outputs all visible
 - No back-end, no external API calls — everything runs **client-side** for:
   - easy auditing & pen-testing
   - air-gapped use on sensitive networks